 The tough work of building organizational trust.
 Trust is a provisional grant that if not supported by action will be removed.
 It’s a slippery word because of frequent violations!
-Trust took a hit with the Joe Isuzu farcical television commercials of the 1980s, story and Ronald Reagan redefined trust as he created an arms treaty with the Soviets, coining a kind of conditional trust with the phrase: “Trust, but verify.”
-Most of us are great fans of trust because at its most basic level, trust is...Read More »
+Trust took a hit with the Joe Isuzu farcical television commercials of the 1980s, and Ronald Reagan redefined trust as he created an arms treaty with the Soviets, coining a kind of conditional trust with the phrase: “Trust, but verify.”
+Most of us are great fans of trust because at its most basic level, trust is sel...Read More »

-By Jim Jewell A group of our friends led a wonderful start-up that was trying to bring new perspectives to the environment cause, search to reach faith-based constituencies who were not traditional supporters of environmental concerns.
-They had the plan worked out on paper, shop and even had a foundation to underwrite the effort for a couple of years.
-But although there were many who cheered from the sidelines, very few people were committed enough to provide significant financial support. ...Read More »
+By Jim Jewell A group of our friends led a wonderful start-up that was trying to bring new perspectives to the environment cause, to reach faith-based constituencies who were not traditional supporters of environmental concerns.
+They had the plan worked out on paper, and even had a foundation to underwrite the effort for a couple of years.
+But although there were many who cheered from the sidelines, very few people were committed enough to provide significant financial support.
+When the ...Read More »

 The problem: although ability to find new donors has kept most organizations afloat since 2009, the number of existing donors who have stopped giving has increased even more.
 Put another way, organizations have been able to get first dates, but the number of ongoing relationships is in a tail spin.
 In 2011, for every 100 new donors to organizations, 107 people ended the relationship.